VakhoKontridze/VCore/README.md

 Project includes folder `Documentation`, which contains:

+- Documentation and an example app of UIKit VIPER architecture

-- Documentation and demo apps of UIKit/SwiftUI architectures
+- Documentation and an example app of SwiftUI VIPER architecture

-- Documentation of CLEAN architecture
+- Documentation of CLEAN gateways

 ## Showcase